 While most telescopes have the ability to capture all those objects, some do perform better at certain tasks, so, if your main target is going to be galaxies and deep-sky objects, there are telescopes that will make the experience much better.

-If you’d like to skip directly to the recommendations, click the link below
+If you’d like to skip directly to the rest of the recommendations, click the button below

 Best magnification and aperture to see galaxies

 The best aperture to view galaxies is the biggest you can get.
 The aperture is the most important specification for your telescope because it determines the amount of light the lens is able to capture.
 More light equals more information which results in an image with more colors, details, and sharpness.